k-u-bux/kubux-ai-image-generator/readme.md

   - Customize UI scaling to suit your display
   - Choose from a variety of AI models from Together.ai
 - **Organized Storage**: Images generated from the same data are saved in the same directory
-- **Settings are persitent between runs of the program
+- **Settings**: The app configuratoin is persitent between runs of the program

 ## Installation